History of the Aether Theory

 Huygens’, consisted of longitudinal vibrations (similar to sound

 waves) in a luminiferous aether.
-[Mason, p468-9] A gas will, of
+A gas, of

-course, readily conducts such waves. |
+course, readily conducts such waves.
+Young’s famous 2-slit

 Discovery of the polarization of light by